mn-io/spring-booter/README.md

 Practical speaking it can be hard to place tests in the correct box.
 In this project we are covering some of the test case several times.
-As test writing should be fast ond convenient (Clean Code, TDD), this should not be a pain.
+As test writing should be fast and convenient (TDD, Clean Code!), this should not be a pain.

 When tests start to fail it can be easily tracked down what went wrong by analysing what started to fail first.